-Tax deductions is an important factor that most businesses in the Philippines wants to utilize since it reduces the amount of taxable income that a company owes to the government.
+Tax deductions are an important factor that most businesses in the Philippines need to utilize since it reduces the amount of taxable income that a company owes to the government.

-Rule-of-thumb is that companies could obtain these deductions as long as transactions are presented mainly for business purposes and in the form of official receipts which needs to be included in tax returns that will be submitted to the BIR.
-Please keep in mind that any miscalculations in forms due to remittances would affect the amount of taxes that you owe.
+Rule-of-thumb is that companies could obtain these deductions as long as transactions are presented mainly for business purposes and in the form of official receipts which need to be included in tax returns that will be submitted to the BIR.
+Keep in mind that any miscalculations in forms due to remittances would affect the amount of taxes that you owe.

-But how could you identify if your O.R is valid?
-And how could you ensure that you’re in a smooth sailing of claiming deductions with the receipts that you currently have or might get in the future?
-Gather ‘round folks, for we will cover it all up in this article.
+The question is how could you identify if your O.R (official receipt) is valid?
+And how could you ensure that you could claim deductions with the receipts that you currently have or might get in the future?
+We will cover it all up in this article.

 What Makes an Official Receipt, “Official”?

-A valid official receipt has to come up with the following information that you, as the business owner, needs to keep an eye on.
+A valid official receipt has to come up with the following information that you, as the business owner, need to keep an eye on.
 These are: